Rectangle Free Coloring of Grids: Which Grids Can be 3-Colored?

 \end{proof}

-\begin{note} The coloring in Lemma~\ref{le:10x10} we found by first finding a size 34 rectangle free subset of $G_{10,10}$ (by hand).
-We used that for one of the colors.
-The final 3-coloring was then found with a simple computer program.
-It is an open problem to find a general theorem that has a corollary that $G_{10,10}$ is 3-colorable. \end{note}
+\begin{note} We found the coloring in Theorem~\ref{th:10x10} by the following steps. \begin{itemize} \item We found a size 34 rectangle free subset of $G_{10,10}$ (by hand).
+Frankly we were trying to prove there was no such rectangle free set and hence $G_{10,10}$ would not be 3-colorable. \item We used the rectangle free set for color 1 and completed the coloring with a simple computer program. \end{itemize} It is an open problem to find a general theorem that has a corollary that $G_{10,10}$ is 3-colorable. \end{note}